Unleash/unleash/docs/getting-started.md

 ## Requirements

-You will need Node.js >= 8.0.0 and a __PostreSQL__ 9.3+ database instance to be able to run Unleash.
+You will need Node.js >= 8.0.0 and a __PostreSQL__ 9.5+ database instance to be able to run Unleash.

 When starting Unleash you must specify a database uri (can be set as environment variable DATABASE_URL) which includes a username and password, that have rights to migrate the database.

-_Unleash_ will, at startup, check whether database migration is needed, and perform necessary migrations.
+On startup _Unleash_ will perform necessary migrations if needed.

 ## Start Unleash
 ### 1. The simplest way to get started: